larryhastings/appeal/README.md

 ## Classes, Instances, And Preparers

 Maybe you've noticed--all the examples so far have used standard Python functions as Appeal commands.
-Perhaps you've
-wondered: can you use method calls too?
+What about method calls, can you use those for commands?
 The answer is, yes of course!
 But it's slightly more complicated.

 Appeal's whole purpose in life is to call functions by pulling data from the command-line.
-Whenever it sees a parameter, it thinks "okay, I have to supply an argument to that.
+Whenever it sees a parameter on a function, it thinks "okay, I'm gonna have to supply an argument to that".
 So if you map an *unbound* method call to a command:

 ```Python
 class MyApp: